poppinss/dumper/README.md

 console.log(tokens)
 ```

-The `parser.flush` method returns a flat array of [tokens](https://github.com/poppinss/dumper/blob/1.x/src/types.ts#L30) and they must be printed in the same order as they are defined.
+The `parser.flush` method returns a flat array of [tokens](https://github.com/poppinss/dumper/blob/1.x/src/types.ts#L30), and they must be printed in the same order as they are defined.

-The official implementations (shipped with dumper) uses the concept of printers, where we have defined one printer for each token type that is responsible for returning the formatted value.
+The official implementations (shipped with Dumper) use the concept of printers, where we have defined one printer for each token type that is responsible for returning the formatted value.

 Following is an oversimplified example of creating custom printers.
-Once again, feel free to reference implementation of existing [formatters](https://github.com/poppinss/dumper/blob/1.x/formatters/html/printers/formatter.ts) and [printers](https://github.com/poppinss/dumper/blob/1.x/formatters/html/printers/main.ts).
+Once again, feel free to reference the implementation of existing [formatters](https://github.com/poppinss/dumper/blob/1.x/formatters/html/printers/formatter.ts) and [printers](https://github.com/poppinss/dumper/blob/1.x/formatters/html/printers/main.ts).

 ```ts
 const myCustomPrinters: [K in keyof TokensMap]: (